Kendall-Kikkawa/Animal_Farmer_Numbers_Project/README.md

 # Rancher Numbers Project (Good Food Institute)
 ---
+## Overview

-This project uses data from the U.S. Department of Agriculture (USDA) to estimate the number of ranchers / family farmers in the United States, by state.
+The motiviation for the Rancher Numbers Project is to provide data-based research that can be used to approach politicians about replacing meat products with alternatives.
+Based on past dicussions, the quantity and distribution of ranchers across the United States is of particular interest.
+Using data from the U.S. Department of Agriculture (USDA), this project finds an estimate for the number of Ranchers in the U.S., by state.
 Specifically, we compute two estimates of this measure:
 - Number of family farmers in animal agriculture, including feed commodities
 - Number of family farmers in animal agriculture, exclusing feed commodities

 The methods section below further outlines how these values were calculated.

+Using data from the U.S. Census Bureau, Current Population Surveys, we also compare these rancher estimates to the population and voter distribution across the U.S. To make the analysis easily digestable, we produce a [dashboard](https://gentle-bastion-68761.herokuapp.com/) to easily interact with the data, and two excel files that contain the rancher estimates, that can be used for future analysis.

 ## Methods

 ### ERS Commodity Data

-The Economic Research Service (ERS), which is a subdivision of the USDA, provides the Annual cash receipts by commodity, for each state (data available [here](https://data.ers.usda.gov/reports.aspx?ID=17832))
+The Economic Research Service (ERS), which is a subdivision of the USDA, reports [Annual cash receipts by commodity](https://data.ers.usda.gov/reports.aspx?ID=17832), for each state.

 For each state, we computed the share of animal agriculture by (1) including feed crops and (2) excluding feed crops (both numbers are decimals).
 The explicit formulas are given below: